SPEAKERS

 Sterling Watson

-Principal Engineer | Natel Engery
+Principal Engineer | Natel Energy

 Sterling Watson leads FishSafe turbine design at Natel Energy.
 Her technical focus includes turbine performance assessment, fish passage test design and data collection, engagement with the scientific and stakeholder communities, and model development to inform high-performance, fish-safe turbine and hydropower plant designs.
+In 2024, Sterling received the inaugural Rising Star Award from the National Hydropower Association in recognition of her achievement and leadership as an early-career professional in the water power industry.

 Sterling holds bachelors and masters degrees in mechanical engineering from MIT.
 Her passion for everything aquatic extends beyond the office and she can be found swimming, surfing, and sea foraging in the waters of San Francisco during her free time.